Kamarpukur: Around Kamarpukur

 Kamarkupur gram panchayat (GP) is a constituent GP of Goghat-II community development block in Arambag subdivision of the Hooghly district.
+Kamarkupur will be soon a Municipality town which was announced by finance minister of West Bengal Government during Budget session of 2026-27.
+It will be second Municipality in the sub division and first in Goghat Thana(Police Station) area.

 History

-The signs of ancient prosperity are still visible everywhere at Kamarpukur.
-A number of ponds, tanks and old buildings and dilapidated temples still bear witness to its old glory.
-In olden days Kamarpukur was surrounded by extensive fields, looked like an island floating in a vast sea of green.
+A number of ponds, tanks, old buildings, and dilapidated temples still bear witness to its ancient prosperity.
+In its olden days Kamarpukur was surrounded by extensive fields, and looked like an island floating in a vast sea of green.
 Apart from agriculture, it was noted for cottage industries also.
-Sweet-meats like jilapi and nabat, hookah pipes of ebony, yarns, towels, cloth, etc., were prepared here and sent out for sale to Kolkata and also to nearby markets.
-To this day, in the month of Chaitra (March—April), Kamarpukur reverberates with songs during the worship of Goddess Manasa and festival of Shiva, and in the following month, devotional choral songs of Hari are sung for three days at a stretch.
-Even now people belonging to the different strata of society live in peace in the tranquil atmosphere of the village.
+Sweetmeats like jilapi and nabat, hookah pipes of ebony, yarns, towels, and cloth, were prepared here and sent out for sale to Kolkata and nearby markets.
+To this day, in the month of Chaitra (March—April), Kamarpukur reverberates with songs during the worship of Goddess Manasa and the festival of Shiva, and in the following month, devotional choral songs of Hari are sung for three days at a stretch.